Enough is Enough. End this Epidemic at its Source.

 D.C. v.
-Heller (2008) (2008) turned a gun problem into a Gun Epidemic.
+Heller (2008) turned a gun problem into a Gun Epidemic.

 The numbers speak for themselves.

-- All-time high of 818 mass shootings (4 or more shot) in 2021—over 2 a day
+- Record high 818 mass shootings (4+ shot incl. shooter) in 2021—over 2 a day (Mass Shooting Tracker)

-- “Every day in America, at least 41 children lose a parent to shootings” [Wash.
-Post 4.21.22]
+- “Every day in America, at least 41 children lose a parent to shootings” Wash.
+Post 4.21.22

 - Record suicides from ready access to guns

-- Record FBI background checks of 39 million firearms in 2020 and 2021
+- Record FBI background checks of 39 million firearms in 2020-2022

 A public living in fear